-The following individuals are subject matter experts from across the Navy Medicine Enterprise that contributed to the initial development of the return to flight duty status protocols in 2020/2021.
+The following individuals are subject matter experts from across the Navy Medicine Enterprise that contributed to the development of the return to flight duty status protocols.
 These individuals represent a variety of clinical backgrounds and military experiences relevant to the delivery of Aerospace Medicine.
-These protocols are reviewed monthly by the Aerospace Medicine Sub-Community.

-Original Contributors - BUMED Return to Flight Duty Status Protocols
+Contributors - BUMED Return to Flight Duty Status Protocols